 The phone systems in France used to be among some of Europe’s worst several years ago, but France has made great strides lately in improving their phones.
 To call Chamonix or any other part of France except Paris, you will need to dial your countries’ international access code (this code in the United States is +1).
 Next you will dial 33 and you will ignore the first “0” in the phone number you are trying to call.
 Lastly proceed to type in the rest of the 9 digits of the French phone number.
 For example if the phone number in Chamonix you are trying to call is 04 53 76 45 32 and you were calling from the United States you would dial: 1 33 4 53 76 45 32.
 (Note omission of the first “0” in the 04.

 To call someone who lives outside of France you would dial “00” which is the international access code, and then add the country code of the country you are trying to call (again in the United States this code is “1”), and lastly type in the area code and the local number.

 Here is a helpful chart listing several countries “country codes”.

 |United States 1|

-A question that people ask me all the time is, how is the ATM situation in Europe.
-There are many ATM’s in Western Europe, and just about all of them will accept the major symbols such as Star, Cirrus, Plus, or Explore.
-Although Eastern Europe has a fair share of ATM’s, some do not accept the major symbols that North American travelers are used to.
-See the Money section in our Europe travel article for more information about Eastern Europe.
+A common question that people ask if they have never traveled in Europe is, “are ATM’s easy to find in Europe and will my debit card work in these ATMs?”.
+There are numerous ATM’s in Europe, and just about all of them will accept the major symbols such as Star, Cirrus, Plus, or Explore.
 ATM’s are readily accessible in Chamonix.
 There are several scattered around the main street and among the tourist shops.